 With global warming and warmer nights, one might expect the potential for frost damage to decrease.
 However, there are indications that global warming is leading to increased variability with more extremes.
-In addition early warm periods can advance the crop phenology earlier in season and make the crop more sensitive to frosts.
+In addition early warm periods can advance the crop phenology to earlier in season and make the crop more sensitive to frosts.

-While some rough rules impact frost potential of a given site, most knowledge of microclimates is valid primarily for sites with very simple topography (uniform slope or flat terrain) and large expanses of uniform surface vegetation, soil type and soil moisture.
+While some rough rules govern frost potential of a given site, most knowledge of microclimates is valid primarily for sites with very simple topography (uniform slope or flat terrain) and large expanses of uniform surface vegetation, soil type and soil moisture.
 Even then, row orientation complicates the temperature distribution and airflow.